-- 13. Nothing is to be permanently hung on or over balconies; if a member/resident wishes to install appropriate privacy screens, they must submit a request to the BoD for approval - 14.
+- 11. Indoor appliances and furniture may not be stored on balconies - 12.
+Storage of bikes is allowed - 13.
+Nothing is to be permanently hung on or over balconies; if a member/resident wishes to install appropriate privacy screens, they must submit a request to the BoD for approval - 14.
 The Co-op has the right to direct a member to clean-up unsightly balconies - 15.
 Small drying racks are permitted on balconies - 16.
 Nothing is to be affixed to the siding, wood trim or soffit - 17.
 Pet owners are not allowed to let their pets urinate or defecate on the balcony at any time for any reason - 18.
 Items on balconies must not allow water to sit or collect on the surface (i.e. place a catch-basin under planters) - 19.
 Changing the terrain of a backyard is permitted, without BoD approval, as long as it doesn't cause damage or rot to the fences, with the understanding that the maintenance of the altered terrain is the member's responsibility - 20.
 Members/residents are not permitted to leave the backyard in an unsafe, unusable, or ill-maintained manner at any time - 21.
-Members/residents are not permitted to attach any structures to fences, but items weighing less than 10 lbs are acceptable (e.g.: small potted plants, decorations, etc.) - 22.
+Members/residents are not permitted to attach anything to fences. - a.
+Fences are not to be utilized as supports for any structures, and nothing is to be secured to the fencing - b.
+Nothing weighing more than 20lbs is permitted to be leaned against fences - c.
+Members may use suitable hooks on the tops of fences, providing: - i.
+These hooks must not cause any damage to the fencing - ii.
+These hooks are only to be utilized for items weighing less than 10 lbs (e.g.: small potted plants, decorations, etc.) - 22.
 Nothing can be installed or built within 6" of any fence.
 This is to prevent rotting, and to allow ease of access for repairs to any fence - 23.
 Attic spaces are to remain empty, to be utilized for maintenance and repair reasons only.
 No storage or personal use of attic spaces will be permitted